 - Muscle-builders like beta-alanine, creatine, and L-citrulline

-Matthews’ deep-dive into the scientific literature also led him to a few somewhat controversial opinions: avoid BCAAs, ZMA, and growth hormone or testosterone boosters (they don’t work).
+Matthews’ deep-dive into the scientific literature also led him to a few somewhat controversial opinions: avoid BCAAs (since all the amino acids needed can be found in complete proteins), ZMA, and growth hormone or testosterone boosters (they don’t work).

 Part 7: The Bigger Leaner Stronger Program